marras/ts.data.json/README.md

 #### @param `decoder: Decoder<a>`

-The decoder that the JSON will be decoded with if not `null` or `undefined`.
+The decoder that the JSON will be decoded with if the value is not `null` or `undefined`.

 ```ts
 type User = {